patrickbwarren/qgis-survex-import/README.md

 where five decimal places corresponds approximately to 1m on the ground).
-Online converters between British National Grid references and WGS84 latitudes and logitudes can be found on the internet by searching for 'OSGB36 to WGS84 converter'.
+Online converters between British National Grid references and WGS84 latitudes and longitudes can be found on the internet by searching for 'OSGB36 to WGS84 converter'.
 To check things, the WGS84 latitude and longitude in decimal degrees can be copied and pasted into Google maps for example, or for